ema-r/IoT-AP-2024-Sapienza-ESP32-Signal-Analysis/README.md

 we only need an average so we sum it to a "sum" value and we increase a sample counter value.

+Due to the operations needed between each time interval, the sampling frequency drops, and can reach only ~64-68 KHz, compared to the 83,3 KHz for the non-interrupted sampling.
+This can be observed by defining the FORCE_MAX_SAMPL_FREQ macro, that forces the "optimal" sampling loop to operate at the max frequency.
+If operating under the 64 KHz roof, the interval callback doesn't influence the sampling rate.

 ### Function aggregation over a window
 As mentioned in the previous section, the function aggregate is performed via a moving window average, that operates on the number of samples taken during 5